 • Make sure your cat has had all of the recommended vaccinations for outdoor cats – and that they’re up to date.

-• Get your cat neutered.
+• Get your cat fixed.
 This will prevent them from becoming a nuisance at your neighbors’ who have female cats.

 • Make your backyard or garden cat-friendly – remove any poisonous plants or other toxic substances.